OpenSPP/documentation/docs/glossary.rst

        | 🇸🇦 الكفاءة

    Eligibility
+       Eligibility in the context of social protection refers to the criteria that determine who can access social protection programs.
+These criteria vary based on the specific program's goals and the context in which it operates.

        | 🇫🇷 Éligibilité
        | 🇪🇸 Elegibilidad
        | 🇸🇦 الأهلية

    Eligibility criteria
+       Eligibility criteria in social protection refer to the specific conditions or requirements that individuals or households must meet to qualify for assistance or benefits under social protection programs.
+These criteria are crucial in ensuring that support is targeted effectively towards those who need it most.

        | 🇫🇷 Critères d'éligibilité
        | 🇪🇸 Criterios de elegibilidad
        | 🇸🇦 معايير الأهلية

    Employment incentives
+       are strategies or measures designed to encourage individuals to seek, obtain, or retain employment.
+These incentives are often part of broader social protection policies and programs.

        | 🇫🇷 Incitations à l'emploi
        | 🇪🇸 Incentivos al empleo